Cannabis, CBD oil and driving

-As of 2016, there were approximately 300,000 Aussies using cannabis daily for medicinal or adult-use purposes.
-It’s safe to assume that a large majority of those people are drivers.
-Since 2016 marijuana has become more widely used.
-And, increasingly people are concerned about whether or not they can drive while using cannabis, particularly CBD oil.
+As of 2019 there were over 300,000 Aussies using cannabis daily for medicinal or adult-use purposes.
+It’s safe to assume that a vast majority of those people are drivers.
+Marijuana is becoming more widely used.
+And, increasingly people are concerned about whether or not they can drive while using cannabis.

 - If you’re asking whether you can simultaneously drive and consume cannabis – no you can’t.

 - If you’re asking whether you can take cannabis then walk out the door immediately and get into a car and drive – you can’t.

 - If you’re asking whether you can drive after an extended period of time after taking cannabis or CBD oil – this article is for you.

 Regardless of legality, the team at honahlee are the first to tell you not to drive while impaired.
 Driving while impaired could result in an accident which would not only impact your life but the life of others too.